Prayer Mysteries

 Likewise, if a child asks for a fish, he will not be given a snake.
 If, however, a little child foolishly asks for a cobra or scorpion to play with, he will not be given one.
 Again the child will feel unfairly treated but no matter how much he pleads, the child will not be given anything harmful.
 Likewise, in order to remain the perfect Father that he is, God must refuse our request when in our ignorance we ask for things that to us seem good, but ultimately are not in our best interest.

-Little children focus on their immediate pleasure, whereas wise, loving parents look out of their children’s longer term good.
+Little children focus on their immediate pleasure, whereas wise, loving parents look out for their children’s longer term good.
 This is the source of many a complaint from children who mistakenly think their parents are being harsh and stingy.
 As we grow up we come to realize the benefits of focusing on our longer term good, and we become grateful that our parents did not let us have all the things that we now recognize as being unwise or even dangerous.
 Yet even as mature adults, we often focus on a ridiculously short time-frame, relative to eternity.
 Like the perfect Parent he is, God gives the very best to his children, even at the expense of incurring their wrath if they foolishly misjudge what is best for them.

 So they did, in fact, ask but their prayers went unanswered because they asked for the wrong things and with the wrong motives.
 The Holy Lord wants to nurture righteousness and selflessness in his children; not use his power to foolishly feed an addiction to lust, greed and materialism.